ianboucher/advanced-software-design/week2/design-exercise/README.md

 I am starting to feel the pain of some of the early versions of the interfaces, as I attempt to use them for more entities.
 I strongly dislike that a `User` must be newed-up with two service classes, which in turn forces me to pass these services into the `UserService`.
 I already feels like an overly complex variety of interfaces and classes for a simple application.

 Some code re-use was achieved through the use of abstract classes and sub-classing in order to extract the readonly/public versions of the TaskList and Task entities.

+### Version 4

+Extend the design to support one of the following features:

+- Ability to look up, for all users, how many have a todo item with the same name as one of yours.
+- Also, explain how to extend your user interface to display the total number of todo items in the list currently being viewed.
+This feature is simple, but there are some easy ways to get it wrong.

+#### Notes

+Assuming that the ability to look up a count of tasks with "the same name as one of yours" indicates that the user would the supply the name to match on, rather than generating a count of tasks that match the name of any in your list.
+The latter would be possible with a cached task-name vs frequency map.

+For the total number of tasks in the currently view list, I am assuming this would disregard any currently applied filters, e.g. if filtering by a status of "in-progress", the count would still show all tasks in the list.
+For the task-lists belonging to "Friends", the count should exclude any that have been marked private.

+#### Reflection

+The inadvertent/ill-considered leaking of the Query/Filter abstraction from the DAO layer, all the way up to the client-code is extemely unwise and would undoubtably be hard to change and lead to many problems.
+Additionally, it would have been useful to have enabled client code to provide several filters at once.

+The example implementations are littered with dreadful mistakes - hopefully this doesn't detract too much from the design (good or bad) as my assumption was that the focus should be on the interfaces.